-Where the member's interest is in the growth phase, the associate deferred benefit will have both a taxed and an untaxed component.
+Where the member's interest is in the growth phase the associate member's interest will be a preserved benefit.
+The associate preserved benefit will have both a taxed and an untaxed component.
 The member's benefits will be reduced to reflect the associate's separate interest.